How To Lat Spread Like A Bodybuilder – Tips and Exercise Guide

 Step 2: Ready the body for the movement – Take deep breaths and engage your core muscles to stabilize your spine.
 Maintain a neutral position of your head, neck and spine throughout the movement.
 Keep your shoulders down and squeezed together to activate the lats.

 Step 3: Pull the handles down until elbows reach hips – Begin the movement by pulling the handles down towards your hips.
-Lower the weight under control and avoid jerking or swinging motions that can cause injury.
+Lower the weight under control.
+Avoid jerking or swinging motions that can cause injury.
 Focus on engaging your lats and biceps throughout the movement.
 Ensure that the elbows are close to the sides of the body to maximize lat activation.

 Step 4: Maintain proper form and control the weight – Be mindful not to pull further than arms being in line with the body as it will shift emphasis onto the upper back instead of the lats.
 Hold the position at the bottom of the movement for a brief pause to maximize muscle activation.